 Profile

-Lucas is a doctoral student fascinated by the ongoing evolution of multilateralism, specifically multilateral diplomacy, in an age of increasing multipolarity.
-This is an outgrowth of his master's dissertation (also at the Graduate Institute), about Brazil’s norm-shaping efforts concerning SDG16, to understand the methods and tools employed by non-traditional norm entrepreneurs.
-His PhD thesis focuses on global governance writ-large, in order to understand how everyday multilateral diplomatic processes are changing, and their political consequences.
-His main area of interest in this regard is sustainable development, specifically the institutional architecture of Agenda 2030.
+Lucas is a doctoral researcher fascinated by the ongoing evolution of multilateralism, specifically multilateral diplomacy.
+This is an outgrowth of a Master's dissertation (also at the Graduate Institute), about Brazil’s norm-shaping efforts concerning SDG16, to understand the methods and tools employed by non-traditional norm entrepreneurs.
+His main area of interest in this regard is sustainable development, specifically the institutional architecture of Agenda 2030, as well as the global governance of climate change.
 He previously got a Bachelor in Politics, Human Rights and Development from NYU.

 Research Interests